-The bog can be broadly divided into four categories:
+The bog can be broadly divided into three categories:

-- 1. bog remnants;
+- bog remnants;

-- 2. deep residual peat;
+- deep residual peat; and

-- 3. shallow cutaway bog; and

-- 4. marginal and other dry areas of the former production area.
+- marginal and other dry areas of the former production area.

-The bog is separated into these four areas to assist rehab planning.
-In reality, there are natural transitions between these areas where there are ecological and environmental gradients in relation to residual peat, etc. These are summarised further as follows.
+The bog is divided into these three areas to assist rehab planning.
+There are natural transitions between these areas where there are ecological and environmental gradients in relation to residual peat, etc. These are summarised further as follows.

-- (1) The north-eastern bog remnant is the only bog remnant with raised bog restoration potential.
-Note that this remnant was formerly in sod-moss production, but this was abandoned over 25 years ago.
-This area has deep residual peat and has now substantially re-vegetated with heather, and some Sphagnum is developing in some of the former drains.
-There is potential for bog restoration in this section.
-Other bog remnants are quite small, narrow and subject to ongoing turf cutting via turbary. - (2) A significant part of the former production area is residual deep peat.
-Ground-water is less likely to have a significant influence on the development of vegetation in these areas so If this peat can be re-wetted, and a stable water level developed close to the peat surface, it is expected to develop embryonic Sphagnum-rich vegetation in part.
-There are indications of alkaline ground-water influence in the drains to the north of the site so a mosaic with poor fen habitat is likely.
+- (1) The majority of bog remnants are around the periphery of Castlegar Bog (see Figure 3.5) quite small, narrow and subject to ongoing turf cutting via turbary.
+Nevertheless, a small area in the south-west of Castlegar Bog has been identified for drain blocking to support bog restoration. - (2) A significant part of the former production area is residual deep peat.
+Ground-water is unlikely to have a significant influence on the development of vegetation.
+If this peat can be re-wetted, and a stable water level developed close to the peat surface, it is expected to develop an embryonic Sphagnum-rich vegetation.
 The topography of this area is variable.
 Some of this area is modelled as wet and should be relatively straight-forward to re-wet once drains are blocked.
-Some of this area is modelled as dry and more intensive deep peat measures with bunding, reprofiling and cell berms are proposed to optimise hydrological conditions for the development of rewetted peatland habitats. - (3) The shallow cutaway bog is towards the central and western side of Ummeras Bog.
-This former production area has shallow or no residual peat and the sub-soil is exposed.
-The sub-soil is limestone-based glacial deposits, and likely to have a more alkaline influence on the vegetation.
-This area is expected to develop as Birch Woodland and other typically drier cutaway habitats. - (4) Marginal areas, including headlands and high fields are likely to remain relatively dry.
-Drain-blocking and some fertiliser application is proposed on these area, where Birch woodland and other drier habitats are expected to develop.
+Some of this area is modelled as dry and more intensive deep peat measures with bunding, re-profiling and cell berms are proposed to optimise hydrological conditions for the development of embryonic Sphagnum-rich vegetation. - (3) Some parts of the former production area will be relatively dry.
+This includes headlands and high fields.
+Drain-blocking and some fertiliser application is proposed.
+Birch woodland and other drier habitats are expected to develop.